 |Language, script and country||-||-||sr-Cyrl-RS

 Serbian also uses two scripts: Cyrillic and Latin.
-Unlike Chinese both scripts are used on every country using Serbian.
+Unlike Chinese both scripts are used on every country using Serbian language.
 This is why a culture code with only language and country (e.g. sr-RS) is not enough.
 It is not unique but needs a script part (e.g. sr-Cyrl-RS).

-By default Sisulizer does not use script neutral language codes but always uses the code that contains script code (e.g. zh vs. zh-Hans/zh-Hant).
+By default Sisulizer does not use script neutral language codes with multi script languages but always uses the code that contains script code (e.g. zh vs. zh-Hans/zh-Hant).
 However .NET allows you to use script neutral language code and they might even be handy in some cases.
 This is why Sisulizer also gives you a possibility to use them.
-If you use a script neutral language code you have to choose that script uses the neutral code and what script uses the code with script code.
-The following table contains those languages that use more than one script and a script neutral language id can be used in .NET.
+If you use a script neutral language code you have to choose the script that uses the neutral code.
+The following table contains those languages that use more than one script.

 |Value||Script 1||Script 2||.NET version||Country makes script unique|